gaylem/quil-meditation-journal/README.md

 # quil, a meditation journal

-quil is a free, open-source meditation app that comes in two forms:
+quil is a meditation app that comes in two forms:

-1. A free online meditation journal and timer.
-To sign up, go to <a href="https://www.quil.space">quil.space</a> and create an account.
+1. **A free online meditation journal and timer.** To sign up, go to <a href="https://quilmind.com">quilmind.com</a> and create an account.
-2. An open-source meditation timer.
-See the instructions at the bottom of this README to fork, clone, and use the meditation timer code.
+2. **An open-source meditation timer.** See the instructions at the bottom of this README to fork, clone, and use the meditation timer code.

 <br></br>